Simon-Konieczny/SimonKoniecznyPublic/README.md

 # SimonKoniecznyPublic
-Collection of Projects by Simon Konieczny
+A Collection of Projects by Simon Konieczny